artszew/Python-apps/README.md

 - two stop conditions - the wolf has caught all the sheep or the sheep have survived a certain number of rounds.

 <b>Assignment 2 - simple flask app. </b>
-A web application with an HTML interface and REST API, built using a web framework (e.g., Flask) and ORM (e.g., SQLAlchemy), supporting CRUD operations on a relational database with a single table (ID, continuous features as floats, one categorical feature as int), with full data validation and proper error handling (400/404).
+<br>A web application with an HTML interface and REST API, built using a web framework (e.g., Flask) and ORM (e.g., SQLAlchemy), supporting CRUD operations on a relational database with a single table (ID, continuous features as floats, one categorical feature as int), with full data validation and proper error handling (400/404).
 Supported routes:
 - / – home page displaying all records in a table with delete buttons,
 - /add – form to add a new record (POST with validation),